 Every single Zerowater filter cartridge can purify 25 to 40 gallons.
 It depends on the quality of water you have.
-If the total dissolved substance is high, it will reduce the number of gallons to be processed.
+If the total dissolved substances (including fluoride) are high, it reduces the number of gallons to be processed.

 After each round of filtration, you should use the total dissolved meter to measure the quality of water that it has been produced.
 When you notice that the quality is bad, that will indicate you will need to change the cartridge.

 A four pack of ZeroWater cartridge will cost you around $40 which translates to $10 per unit.